Ukraine celebrates Christmas on Dec. 25 for the first time, distancing itself from Russia

 “It’s historical justice,” said Yevhen Konyk, a 44-year-old serviceman who, along with his family, participated in traditional celebrations at an open-air museum in Kyiv.
 “We need to move forward not only with the world but also with the traditions of our country and overcome the imperial remnants we had.”

+Kryvorivnia, in the Carpathian mountains, is about 800 kilometers (500 miles) west from the frontline, but the war was on the minds of the worshipers.
+“People didn’t just come to observe the celebration, they came to pray,” said local priest Ivan Rybaruk, who said 16 people from the village of only 1,500 residents have died in the fighting.

+“People understand that we live here as safe as it could be.
+Missiles don’t fly here, bombs don’t explode, but we have lost a lot of guys,” said 27-year-old Olha Mynykh, standing in front of the house of a soldier who was declared missing.
+“People don’t feel that kind of joy.
+Of course, they feel joy because of Christmas because it’s impossible not to feel the light of God in the heart.
+But the scale of the celebration, the nature of the celebration, has obviously changed.
+It’s not as joyful and full of fun as before.”

-Oksana Poviakel, the director of the Pyrohiv Museum of Folk Architecture and Life of Ukraine, where the celebrations of Christmas took place, said that celebrating on Dec.
-25 is “another important factor of self-identification.”
+Oksana Poviakel, the director of the Pyrohiv Museum of Folk Architecture and Life of Ukraine in Kyiv, where Christmas celebrations took place, said that observing the holiday on the 25th is “another important factor of self-identification.”

 “We are separating ourselves from the neighbor who is currently trying to destroy our state, who is killing our people, destroying our homes, and burning our land,” she said.